-A total of 251 air quality analyzers and meteorological sensors were operated in each of July, August, and September 2024.
+A total of 251 pieces of continuous monitoring equipment were operated in the network for quarter three, which includes 130 air quality analyzers and 121 meteorological sensors.
 Average operational uptimes are included in Table 2.

 Monthly calibrations were completed at all air monitoring stations, in compliance with the Air Monitoring Directive (AMD).
-Preventative maintenance and repairs were carried out as needed.
+Preventative maintenance and repairs were completed as needed.

 Table 2.
-WBEA Continuous Analyzer and MET Sensor Operation Statistics,by Month, July to September 2024 ii.
-Perform annual calibrations on meteorological sensors at air monitoring stations.
+WBEA Continuous Monitoring Equipment Statistics, by Month, July to September 2024